aeromamba-super-resolution/aeromamba/README.md

 **AEROMamba: An efficient architecture for audio super-resolution using generative adversarial networks and state space models**

-whose demo is available in our [Webpage](https://aeromamba-super-resolution.github.io/).
-Our model is closely related to [AERO](https://github.com/slp-rl/aero) and [Mamba](https://github.com/state-spaces/mamba), so make sure to check them out if any questions arise regarding these modules.
+whose demo is available in our [Webpage](https://aeromamba-paqm.github.io/).
+Our model is closely related to our previous model [AEROMamba](https://github.com/aeromamba-super-resolution/aeromamba), so make sure to check it out.

 ## Installation